Effective April 1st until August 31st

 What makes someone resort to committing a crime?
 There are many, many factors – and – of course – people are unique and have individual circumstances.
 Governments are recognizing, however, that the “social determinants of health”, which are the conditions in which people are born, grow, work, live, and age (such as education, early childhood development, food security, quality housing, etc.) have major impacts on how individuals develop, grow, and participate properly and lawfully in their communities.
 All of these considerations are part of the Community Safety and Well-Being Plan.

-Please see attachment below for a community survey so that you can have appropriate and full input into this important project.
+We thank everyone that took the time to fill out the Community Safety and Well-Being Plan Survey.
 We all want to live in a safe and healthy community – and while many of us feel that we already do – this pro-active planning process will help us keep it that way!
-For additional hard copies please contact the Township office.
-We request that the survey be submitted to the Township of O’Connor office by March 13, 2020.
-Thank you for your input!